Auditing Services for Labuan Companies — CWC & ENG PLT

-Labuan Auditing Services
+Auditing Services for Labuan Companies

+Labuan is a Federal Territory of Malaysia, located off the coast of Borneo. k It is made up of an island and several smaller islets.
+It is situated in the vicinity of the Sabah state of Malaysia and the Sulu Archipelago of Philippines.
 Labuan is known as the Labuan International Business and Financial Centre (IBFC).
 It is a special economic zone that offers a range of tax incentives and business-friendly regulations to attract foreign investment.
 The Labuan IBFC is governed by the Labuan Corporation, which is responsible for promoting and developing the economic and financial activities in the territory.

 The main industries in Labuan Federal Territory include oil and gas, shipping, international trade, and financial services.
 The Labuan IBFC is also a popular location for businesses looking to establish a presence in Southeast Asia, due to its strategic location and the availability of a well-trained workforce.

-CWC & ENG PLT is one of the approved auditors licensed by LFSA - Click Here
+An approved Labuan auditorCWC & ENG PLT is one of the approved auditors licensed by LFSA - Click Here

-Under Labuan Companies Act 1990, A Labuan company shall keep proper accounting and other records as will sufficiently explain the transaction and financial position of the company.
+Under the Labuan Companies Act 1990, A Labuan company shall keep proper accounting and other records as will sufficiently explain the transaction and financial position of the company.

-In Labuan, licensed entities are required to submit audited financial statements to the Labuan Financial Services Authority (Labuan FSA) within 6 months from the financial year end.
+Labuan licensed entities — In Labuan, licensed entities are required to submit audited financial statements to the Labuan Financial Services Authority (Labuan FSA) within 6 months from the financial year end.
 Labuan licensed entities are companies or businesses that are licensed under Labuan Financial Services and Securities Act 2010 to carry out specific licensed activities.There are several types of Labuan licensed entities, including:

-• Labaun underwritting manager
+• Labuan underwriting manager

 • Labuan insurance manager or takaful manager